terrible-coder/multivariate_calculus/README.md

 seamlessly.
 This library is so designed that you can write your mathematics code as you would do maths in pen and paper.

+> From version 1.0.0, the library is based completely on [BigNum](https://terrible-coder.github.io/multivariate_calculus/classes/bignum.html) objects.

 ## Installation

 #### Browser